waynesutton/better-todo/files.md

 - `dates.ts` - Date management mutations:
   - `deleteDate` - Delete all data for a specific date (todos, notes, archived entry, labels)
+    - Requires authentication via `getUserId(ctx)`
+    - Deletes all todos, notes, archived date entries, and custom labels for the authenticated user's date
+    - Throws error if user is not authenticated

 - `dateLabels.ts` - Custom date label management:
   - `getDateLabels` - Get all custom labels for dates